PromptRPA/Prompt2TaskDataset/README.md

 ## Prompt2Task Dataset

 This is a dataset for the Prompt2Task project.
-The dataset includes 2,500 textual prompts, spanning 100 tasks across 10 application domains, with a total of 533 instructions (i.e. original instructions) and 543 operations (i.e. actual instructions).
+The dataset includes 2,500 textual prompts, spanning 100 tasks across 10 application domains, with a total of 533 instructions (i.e., original instructions) and 543 operations (i.e., actual instructions).
 Each task corresponds to a tutorial.